Tigran-Sargsyan/image-compression/README.md

 The top three dominant colors for every image are also displayed using the K-Means algorithm.

 Multiprocessing has been implemented to speed up the computations.
-The application divides the image into smaller segments and compresses them in parallel using multiple CPU cores.
+The application compresses the image for different number of clusters in parallel using multiple CPU cores.

-Here you can use the streamlit app via this link directly
+Here you can use the streamlit app via this link directly. https://tigran-sargsyan-streamlit-app-image-compression-au8hiv.streamlit.app/
-https://tigran-sargsyan-streamlit-app-image-compression-au8hiv.streamlit.app/